oeoes/Schedule-app/readme.md

     ]);
 }
 ```
-But, because of we're in a demo mode for now, so username and password has already availabel, you could check UserSeeder class inside this directory _database/seeds/UserSeeder.php_ and see your current password and username by your self (sorry i can't tell those here, it's too sensitive XD).
+But, because of we're in a demo mode for now, so username and password has already availabel, you could check UserSeeder class inside this directory <code>database/seeds/UserSeeder.php</code> and see your current password and username by your self (sorry i can't tell those here, it's too sensitive XD).

-4. The app is ready to use, <pre>http://localhost:8000/schedule</pre> this is starting endpoint, type that url in your browser to what's happen next
+4. The app is ready to use, <code>http://localhost:8000/schedule</code> this is starting endpoint, type that url in your browser to see what's happen next

-* If you intended to create data from scracth i highly recommend to run following command to start
+* If you intended to create data from scracth, i highly recommend to run following command to start
 ```
 php artisan db:seed --class=UserSeeder
 ```